-The Kiwi had been consolidating after RBNZ policy mostly went as expected with no changes with interest rates or its large-scale asset purchases.
-NZD has mirrored the AUD in its wave (iii) spit and has since been correcting at the cloud much of the FOMO muster wave and retesting the 50% Fib & 4/8 confluence.
+The Kiwi mirrored the AUD in its wave (iii) spit and has corrected at the cloud much of the FOMO muster wave and retested the 50% Fib & 4/8 confluence.
 Kijun and Tenkan Resistance, which is pivotal.
 Support previous break spits.

 Canadian Dollar – USDCAD

-The Loonie hit a 3 year high June and corrected that move in 3 waves with dollar and commodity currency weakness led by the AUD and NZD, We closed the week testing flat Kijun and Tenkan at -1/8.
+The Loonie is holding the tenkan after a 3 year high in June and corrected that in 3 waves led by the AUD and NZD. #oil price impacting direction.
+Watch flat Kijun and Tenkan at -1/8.
 Use Fibs for support and resistance.

 Euro – EURUSD

-The Euro continues to correct in what seems like eternal flags after broke the channel last May.
-We watch if Kijun (pink) testing Tenkan (orange) creates any impulse as EURUSD consolidates in the cloud.
-A question of degree on is whether 1 complete or 1 of 3?, Watch 3 waves to see development for continuation.
+Euro continues to correct in what seems like eternal flags in the channel.
+We watch if Kijun (pink) testing Tenkan (orange) creates any impulse as #EURUSD consolidates in the cloud.
+Watch 3 waves to see development for continuation.
 Watch for impulse off Chikou rebalance.
 Again governed by EURGBP and Bund volatility.